Is car finance halal?

 Islamic finance principles applied to car finance

-Islamic car finance operates on two foundational principles: the strict prohibition (haram) of interest (riba) and the insistence on clear, transparent contracts.
+Islamic car finance is grounded in two essential principles: a strict prohibition of interest (riba) and a commitment to transparency in contracts.

 Prohibition of Interest (Riba)